 What is telemedicine?

 Telemedicine is a form of telehealth.
-Specifically speaking, it includes treatment-related services structured like the traditional doctor-patient consultation that we are all familiar with—just done remotely, via digital communication channels.
+Specifically, it delivers healthcare services structured similarly to the traditional doctor-patient office visits that we are all familiar with—only delivered remotely, through digital telecommunications systems.

-While “telehealth” and “telemedicine” can be—and frequently are—used interchangeably, the distinguishing factor is the type of clinician providing the healthcare services, and what those services entail.
-Telemedicine services are typically provided by physicians, while telehealth can be provided by any healthcare provider and include all forms of healthcare services.
+While “telehealth” and “telemedicine” can be used interchangeably, the distinguishing factor is the type of clinician providing the healthcare services, and the nature of the services delivered.
+Telemedicine services are usually provided by physicians, while telehealth can be provided by any healthcare provider and includes all forms of healthcare services—traditional and integrative.

-Today’s innovative technology presents infinite opportunities to deliver patient-centered healthcare.
-Telehealth can be divided into three main modalities: real-time, store and forward (asynchronous), and remote patient monitoring.
+Today’s telehealth technologies present infinite opportunities to deliver patient-centered healthcare services.
+Telehealth can be divided into three major modalities: real-time, store-and-forward (asynchronous), and remote patient monitoring.

-Real-time healthcare delivered this way is especially beneficial for patients with debilitating conditions—such as chronic illnesses, cancer, or even difficult pregnancies—who may not be able to visit a physical location as frequently as they need to in order to be evaluated by their clinician.
-It is also a particularly convenient setup for mental health patients or those battling addiction who are having a difficult time leaving the house.
+Real-time healthcare delivered in this form is especially beneficial for patients with debilitating chronic conditions—such as diabetes, heart disease, or cancer—who may not be able to visit health centers and clinics as frequently as necessary to be evaluated by their healthcare provider.
+It’s particularly convenient for mental health and addiction patients having a difficult time leaving the house.
 It’s also a critically important way for coronavirus patients to check in with their healthcare providers.

 Store-and-forward telehealth is a health information gathering tool.
-This telecommunications system collects demographic data, medical history, and lab results—and sending it to another healthcare organization for third-party evaluation.
-Also called asynchronous telehealth, this practice allows care providers who offer different healthcare services to work together so they can come up with a holistic care plan for their mutual patient.
+This telecommunications system collects demographic data, medical history, and lab results, then sends them to another healthcare organization for third-party evaluation.
+Also called asynchronous telehealth, this practice allows healthcare providers who offer wide-ranging healthcare services to work together to devise holistic care plans for patients.

-With all of a patient’s health data in one place, clinicians have instant access to information that may have otherwise taken them months to discover on their own through one-on-one consultations.
-This puts providers in the best possible position to deliver exemplary care to their patients in a timely fashion.
+With all of a patient’s medical information in one place, healthcare providers have instant access to data that may have otherwise taken them months to discover on their own through one-on-one consultations.
+This puts healthcare providers in the best possible position to deliver exemplary medical care to their patients in a timely fashion.

 Remote patient monitoring

-Remote patient monitoring (RPM) utilizes wearable technology devices to gather a patient’s health data so that their healthcare provider can monitor their health status remotely.
-RPM devices are wireless medical devices that can include a diverse array of products, such as blood pressure cuffs, digital scales, blood glucose monitors, and smartwatches, as well as smart shoes and socks.
+Remote patient monitoring (RPM) utilizes wireless wearable technology devices to gather patients’ medical information so that their healthcare provider can monitor their health remotely.
+RPM devices include blood pressure cuffs, digital scales, blood glucose monitors, and smartwatches, as well as smart shoes and socks.

-Clinicians can use the data collected from these devices to track their patients’ health and intervene when necessary.
-With the support of their care team, patients can learn how to self-manage their condition with an RPM device—and thereby gain greater independence.
+Healthcare providers can use the medical information collected from these devices to track their patients’ health and intervene when necessary.
+With the support of health centers’ physicians or nurse practitioners, patients can learn how to self-manage their condition with an RPM device—and gain greater independence.

 Telehealth addresses physician shortages

-The American Association of Medical Colleges (AAMC) has found that the number of new physicians joining the healthcare workforce simply cannot keep up with the United State’s growing healthcare demands.
-In fact, the AAMC predicts that the shortage of physicians will increase by 120,000 by the year 2030.
+The American Association of Medical Colleges (AAMC) reports that the number of new physicians joining the healthcare workforce cannot keep up with the growing healthcare demand across the U.S. In fact, the AAMC predicts that this physician shortage will grow by 120,000 by the year 2030.

-Telehealth is an incredibly feasible solution to this clinical problem, and research shows that 71 percent of healthcare professionals are already using virtual services to provide care.
-As telemedicine services become more and more commonplace—for both clinicians and patients—they will become an integral part of healthcare that promises accessibility for all.
+Telehealth is an especially feasible solution to this healthcare provider shortage, and research shows that 71% of healthcare providers are already using virtual services.
+As telemedicine and telehealth services become more commonplace for both healthcare providers and patients, they will become an integral part of the healthcare industry that promises access for all.

 Telehealth helps healthcare providers educate and train